jmil/Bioe421_521-MicrocontrollerApplications/Lab_01--RaspberryPiConfig/Lab01_C--UnderstandingTheShell.md

 			:

+	1. What version of Raspbian Linux are you running on your Pi? (hint: it's the "pretty name" shown in the `/etc/os-release` file)

+			:

 	1. You want your Pi to take a photograph every hour.
 What program could you use to take the photograph?
 What program could schedule this command?